Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

-The Langevin SDE's, however, is not a sufficiently large class of DS's to identify chaos with the $\mathcal Q$-symmetry breaking.\footnote{$\mathcal Q$-symmetry is never broken for Langevin SDE's as the Fokker-Planck eigenvalues (see below) are all real and non-negative. \cite{Mine}b} Thus, the generalization of the Parisi-Sourlas method to all SDE's was needed.
-At this, on the formal application of the Parisi-Sourlas method to other classes of SDE's, pseudo-Hermitian models show up (see, \emph{e.g.}, Refs. \cite{Kurchan} and \cite{ClassicalMechanics,ClassicalMechanics2} for Kramers equation and classical/conservative dynamics, respectively).
-Therefore, the generalization became possible only after the rigorous formulation of the pseudo-Hermitian quantum mechanics. \cite{Mostafa} This generalization \cite{Mine,Mine1} showed that the approximation-free stochastic quantization of any SDE leads to a pseudo-Hermitian model with a $\mathcal Q$-symmetry, \emph{i.e.}, to a cohomological TFT.
-The simplest nontrivial member of this family of models is the topological quantum mechanics \cite{Labastida} that we consider next.
+Langevin SDEs, however, are not a sufficiently large class of DSs to identify chaos with the $\mathcal Q$-symmetry breaking.\footnote{Furthermore, $\mathcal Q$-symmetry is never broken for Langevin SDEs as the Fokker-Planck eigenvalues (see below) are all real and non-negative.\cite{Mine}b} Thus, the generalization of the Parisi-Sourlas method to all SDEs was needed.
+At this, on the formal application of the Parisi-Sourlas method to other classes of SDEs, pseudo-Hermitian models show up (see, \emph{e.g.}, Refs. \cite{Kurchan} and \cite{ClassicalMechanics,ClassicalMechanics2} for Kramers' equation and classical/conservative dynamics, respectively).
+Therefore, even though it was known previously \cite{Gaw} that the Parisi-Sourlas quantization procedure formally applied to a general form SDE leads to a pathintegral representation of a model with a $\mathcal Q$-exact action, \cite{Gaw} the generalization became possible only after the rigorous formulation of the theory of the pseudo-Hermitian operators. \cite{Mostafa} This generalization \cite{Mine,Mine1,Mine2} showed that the approximation-free stochastic quantization of any SDE leads to a pseudo-Hermitian model with $\mathcal Q$-symmetry.

+Note, however, the STS cannot be recognized as a full-fledged cohomological theory because in conventional cohomological theories one limits ones interest only to supersymetric states, whereas of primary interest in the STS are the ground states that for chaotic models are not symersymmetric.